 The SELECT key performs three functions.
 1) Provides access to specific menus.
 2) Provides access to menu items.
 3) Saves data.
-Pressing the key when finished with a menu item will save the data, and exit you out of the menu item.
+Pressing the key when finished with a menu item saves the data, and exits you out of the menu item.